idelchi/dotgen/README.md

 Since the entire file is rendered, templates may be used anywhere.

+All paths are rendered and returned with forward slashes (`/`), even on Windows.

 Examples of various use-cases can be found at [dotfiles](https://github.com/idelchi/dotfiles/tree/main/dotgen).

 ## Usage